 In late November/early December, DBM updates these statewide schedules to support centralized costs in the Allowance.
-For example, if SRA requires additional funds to support their IT systems, subobject 0875

-(the statewide) must increase in other agencies to cover these charges.
+For example, if SRA requires additional funds to support their IT systems, subobject 0875 (the statewide for SRA administrative costs) must increase in other agencies to cover these charges.
 DBM undergoes the following process:

 - 1. Reaches out to agencies to determine whether the fund types supporting the statewides should change based on the specific fee schedule allocation.
-In the case of SRA, if more positions in the agency are now supported by federal funds, it would make sense to increase the federal fund percentage for 0875. - 2.
+In the case of the SRA charge, if more positions in a given agency are now supported by federal funds, it would make sense to increase the federal fund percentage for the 0875 charge. - 2.
 Uses these revised funding splits combined with the updated statewide allocation schedule (i.e. split between agencies) and the Governor's Allowance for the central charge to update every agency's charge in BARS.
 NOTE that BARS automatically increases/decreases these charges based on where funding was in the request, so if an agency wants to realign the charges they should do so in the request or via budget amendment during the fiscal year.